 Holiday town 23 km south-east of Kerikeri with a 2013 population of 1,719.
 Well sited on the inner reaches of the Bay of Islands, it has a rich history.
 Waitangi is immediately to the north while Russell is on the opposite shore, reached by passenger ferry, and by car ferry from nearby Ōpua.

 The Church Missionary Society established a mission in 1823 (following one at Kerikeri in 1819), and set up New Zealand’s first printing press in 1835.
 Paihia’s residents witnessed and recorded the events leading to the establishment of colonial government in 1840.
 The mission closed in 1850 and by 1890 there were a mere handful of houses and a church in the settlement.
 St Paul’s, the present stone church, was built in 1925 on the site of three earlier churches as a memorial to missionaries Henry and William Williams.

 The holiday town dates from the 1930s.
 The restored Treaty House at nearby Waitangi was an attraction, and a road built from Ōpua made the town much easier to reach from the south.
 After the Second World War it became particularly popular with Aucklanders, and rivalled Russell (still reached mainly by ferry) in size.
 In the early 1960s a hotel opened, catering to well-off visitors, while the town had beach houses, motor camps and motels.
 It is a base for deep-sea fishing, boating and for visiting sites of historical interest throughout the Bay of Islands.

 Location 3 km north-west of Paihia.
 At its centre is one of the country’s most spectacular and historic places.
-James Busby, British Resident, took up residence on the north side of the entrance to the Waitangi River in 1833.
+James Busby, British Resident, took up residence on the north side of the mouth of the Waitangi River in 1833.
 In 1834 Māori chiefs gathered at Waitangi to select a national flag, and in 1835 to sign a declaration of the country’s independence.
 On 6 February 1840 Waitangi was the site for the signing of a treaty between Māori and William Hobson, representing the British Crown.